ys-zhang/obsidian-vault-research/Compiler/Prolog.md

 %         +--- goal term

 % the prob of this impl
-% is that "cut makes the patten matching not exaustive" max(X,Y,X) :- X >= Y, !.
+% is that "cut makes the pattern matching not exaustive" max(X,Y,X) :- X >= Y, !.
 max(_,Y,Y).
 ```